-Deadlift platforms are a way to protect your floor, lift more safely, and protect your lifting equipment.
+Deadlift platforms are a way to protect your floor, lift safely, protect your lifting equipment, and chase new PRs with confidence.
 Read on for the best deadlift platforms for every kind of budget.

 Are deadlift platforms worth the investment?